-MagicBands have become a vital part of the guest’s Walt Disney World Vacation in recent years.
+MagicBands have become vital to the guest’s Walt Disney World Vacation in recent years.
 However, this is changing as resort guests no longer receive a complimentary MagicBand.
 Many interactions are now available via the My Disney Experience App through the new MagicMobile service.

 We thought, MagicBands would end in 2022, but a new version called MagicBand+ will be released soon.
-Not a lot is known about them yet, but some guests have accidentally managed to get hold of one early.
+Not much is known about them yet, but some guests have accidentally managed to get hold of one early.